Venetian painting: 18th century

 The final flowering also included the varied talents of Giambattista Pittoni, Canaletto, Giovan Battista Piazzetta, and Francesco Guardi, as well as Giovanni Domenico Tiepolo, the most distinguished of several of the family to train with and assist Giovanni Battista Tiepolo.

 Canaletto, his pupil and nephew Bernardo Bellotto, Michele Marieschi, and Guardi specialized in landscape painting, painting two distinct types: firstly vedute or detailed and mostly accurate panoramic views, usually of the city itself, many bought by wealthy northerners making the Grand Tour.
 Few Canalettos remain in Venice.
 The other type was the capriccio, a fanciful imaginary scene, often of classical ruins, with staffage figures.
 Marco Ricci was the first Venetian painter of capricci, and the form received a final development by Guardi, who produced many freely painted scenes set in the lagoon, with water, boats and land in "paintings of great tonal delicacy, whose poetic mood is tinged with nostalgia".

 Pietro Longhi (c.
 1702–1785) was Venetian painting's most significant genre painter, turning early in his career to specialize in small scenes of contemporary Venetian life, mostly with an element of gentle satire.
 He was one of the first Italian painters to mine this vein, and was also an early painter of conversation piece portraits.
 Unlike most Venetian artists, large numbers of lively sketches by him survive.

 The death of Guardi in 1793, soon followed by the extinction of the Republic by French Revolutionary armies in 1797, effectively brought the distinctive Venetian style to an end; it had at least outlasted its rival Florence in that respect.
+In fact, Francesco Hayez (1791–1882), probably the major Italian 19th-century painter, was born and trained in Venice, but mostly pursued his career in Milan and other cities.